 Education Health and Care Plans (EHCP) or EHC Plans – what is it all about?

-What is an EHCP?
 They are legal documents that set out the education, health and care needs of a young person.
-It is for children or young people who have special educational needs or disability that cannot be met by support that is usually available in school or college.
+It is for children or young people who have a disability and or special educational needs that cannot be met by support that is usually available in school or college.

 Who is eligible for an Education Health and Care Plan / EHCP?